 Ruth Caillouet recommended that we check with other states to see what they do.

-Cindy Chance indicated the letter is critical and should indicate advanced learning and student outcomes.
+Cindi Chance indicated the letter is critical and should indicate advanced learning and student outcomes.

 Don wrote a letter to Kelly Henson (This was approved by the membership)